jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Proclamation/README.md

 Whats the stuff behind the call @ 0000:7c61?
 ```
 r2 -q -b 16 -m 0x7c00 -c "aaa; x 412 @ 0x7c64" proclamation.dat
-WARNING: using oba to load the syminfo from different mapaddress.
-TODO: Must use the API instead of running commands to speedup loading times.
 - offset -  0 1  2 3  4 5  6 7  8 9  A B  C D  E F  0123456789ABCDEF
 0000:7c64  796f 7527 7265 206f 6e20 6120 676f 6f64  you're on a good		;; a hint, not displayed when running bootstrap code
 0000:7c74  2077 6179 2ebf c686 85c4 cabd 8fca 8b98   way............